Rob1in/ffmpeg_test/README.md

 To be precise, this value is the average time to get an image multiplied by the average number of times a same image is returned.

-Example:
+Example:<br>
-If `stream.Next()` takes on average 3ms and on average the same image is returned 13.7 times, the real latency is 3ms*13.7 = 41.1 ms (24.3 Hz).
+If `stream.Next()` takes on average 3ms and on average the same image is returned 13.7 times, the real latency is: <em>3ms*13.7 ≈ 41.1 ms (24.3 Hz).</em>

-If you are concerned if the average number of times “makes sense”, you can plot a histogram of the distribution by calling `plotHistogram()`.
+If you are concerned if the average number of times is significant, you can plot a histogram of the distribution by calling `plotHistogram()`.
 From what I have seen, the variance is low.
 The stastical significancy of the average time per operation should be guaranteed by the native Go `Benchmark` implementation.

 ## Important notes